Need some ideas to keep your dog out of trouble while you’re at work?

 These dog diapers are washable, so you can use them over and over as needed.

 If you literally want to keep an eye on your dog’s behaviors while you’re not home, the Furbo Dog Camera will let you do just that.
-As seen on Ellen, this is much more than a camera.
+This is much more than a camera though.
 You can use this cool device in connection with the Furbo app to:

 - Livestream video of your dog